nhannguyen95/learning-notes/fe/frameworks/react.md

 ## Reactive values

-Reactive values used in dependency array in some hooks:
+Reactive values are values that can change due to a re-render:
 - Props, state.
 - All variables declared/calculated in the component body, since they can change on a re-render.